 In response to our call to be stewards of the earth, the corner of N. 4th and Beech Street is being transformed from a vacant lot to a garden that will nourish both body and soul.
 The garden is a project under the supervision of FCPC’s Presbyterian Women.

-- a walking path wide enough to accommodate a wheel chair,
+- sidewalks path wide enough to accommodate a wheel chair,

 - a labyrinth for contemplative prayer,